onlyati/quadlet-lsp/docs/features.md

 - `*.pod`
 - `*.build`

+Language server also support the drop-ins directories.
+For example having `foo.container`.
+Settings can be override or added in a drop-ins file like `foo.container.d/10-ports.conf`.
+On this way settings can be override without changing the actual Quadlet files.

 > [!IMPORTANT]
 >
 > Only Quadlet part has features in the files below.
 The generic systemd related